BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/10_5_Scripting_a_Segwit_Script.md

 ```
 OP_0 OP_PUSH_32 1863143c14c5166804bd19203356da136c985678cd4d27a1b8c6329604903262
 ```
-This works _exactly_ like a P2WPKH address, the only difference being that instead of a 20-byte public-key-hash, the UTXO includes a 32-byte script-hash.
+This works just like a P2WPKH address, the only difference being that instead of a 20-byte public-key-hash, the UTXO includes a 32-byte script-hash.
 Just as with a P2WPKH, old nodes just verify this, while new nodes recognize this is a P2WSH and so internally verify the script as described in previous sections, but using the `witness` data, which now includes the redeem script.

-There is also one more variant, a P2WSH script embedded in a P2SH script.
+There is also one more variant, a P2WSH script embedded in a P2SH script, which works much like the P2SH-Segwit described above, but for nested P2WSH scripts.
 (Whew!)

 ## Summary: Scripting a Pay to Witness Public Key Hash

 There are two sorts of P2SH scripts that relate to Segwit.

 The P2SH-Segwit address is a nested Segwit address that embed the simple Segwit `scriptPubkey` inside a Script, just like multisigs are embedded in scripts nowadays: the Segwit-style key is unwound, and then parsed like normal on a machine that understands Segwit.
+The purpose is backward compatibility to old nodes that might not otherwise be able to send to native Segwit addresses.

 The P2WSH address is a Segwit variant of P2SH, just as P2WPKH is a Segwit variant of P2WSH.
 It works with the same logic, and is identified by having a 32-byte hash instead of a 20-byte hash.
+The purpose is to extend the advantages of Segwit to other sorts of scripts.

 ## What's Next?